Empa Innovation Award

 Every other year since 2006 Empa presents its Innovation Award to outstanding innovation and technology transfer projects.
 The award can go to a single researcher, a group or a lab for an excellent innovation or successful transfer of technology to the private sector.
 Empa thus honors the efforts of its researchers to bridge the gap between science and industry with applied, market-oriented research.
 Currently spin-offs or industrial partners market the innovation and technology transfer projects that have won in the past.

-Innovation Award 2022
+Innovation Award 2024

-This year's winner is called "viboo."
+This 2022 winner is called "viboo."
 The Empa spin-off has developed a self-learning algorithm for more efficient control of the indoor climate in buildings, which can achieve energy savings of between 20 and 40 percent.

 Empa Innovation Award 2022 for spin-off viboo: An innovation that helps save heating costs